reesecantu/learn-react-social-media/README.md

 ## Process

-- setup file structure
+- Set up file structure and initial project scaffolding
-- basic routing
+- Implement basic routing with React Router
-- navbar layout for desktop and mobile
+- Design responsive navbar for desktop and mobile
-- Link Supabase
+- Integrate Supabase for backend and authentication
-- Auth Context
+- Create Auth Context for managing user state
-- Basic Post creation form (title, content, photo)
+- Build basic post creation form (title, content, photo) with Supabase RLS
-  - Supabase RLS
-- Create Post-related components
-- Add Post tiles to homepage
+- Develop post-related components and display post tiles on homepage
-- Individual Post view
-  - Like/dislike buttons
-  - Comment section
+- Implement individual post view with like/dislike and comment functionality
+- Add threaded comments and replies
+- Create community pages and allow users to view all communities and posts within each community